Fusion and reactions of $\alpha$+$^8$Be in the Hoyle resonance and associated resonances region

-We can enumerate the reaction channels in the collision of an alpha-particle with the $^8$Be$_{\rm g.s}$ nucleus at an energy $E_{\rm cm} \lesssim 3$ MeV, below the energy for the excitation of the $^8$Be($2^+$) state.
-The first is the elastic channel in which both the $\alpha$ nucleus and the $^8$Be nucleus remain in their ground states.
-The second is the reaction channels associated with the $L$ partial-wave, in which $\alpha$ and $^8$Be nuclei form a $^{12}$C*($J^\pi$) compound nucleus in either a resonance of a continuum state with angular momentum $L$ with a total reaction cross section $\sigma_{_R}(E, L)$.
+In $\alpha$+$^8$Be$_{\rm gs}$ collisions at $E = E_{\rm c.m.} \lesssim 3.03$ MeV, below the energy for the excitation of the $^8$Be($2^+$) state, we can enumerate the various possible reaction channels.
+The first is the elastic channel in which both $\alpha$ and $^8$Be remain in their ground states.
+The second involves the reaction channels associated with the $L$ partial-wave, where $\alpha$ and $^8$Be nuclei form a $^{12}$C*($L^\pi$) compound nucleus in a resonance of a continuum state with angular momentum $L$, resulting in a total reaction cross section $\sigma_R(E, L)$.